Create a personal rest-of-life plan

 Now more than ever, we need to make a plan

-With the coronavirus (COVID-19) pandemic, we’re wise to make a plan before a loved one has a health crisis.
+The coronavirus (COVID-19) pandemic has shown us more clearly than ever how important it is to make a plan before a loved one has a health crisis.
 We should also make sure our families know about our own wishes for managing a hospital stay, our final days, and our finances.

 Listen in to a video on where Beth Suereth talks with Denise Brown of The Caregiving Years Training Academy about steps Beth has taken to prepare her family in the event of a coronavirus-related emergency.